MridulDhiman/goexpress/README.md

-# Express.js implementation in golang
+# Express.js implementation in golang (ongoing)

 ## Features:
 1. Custom router implementation.

 ## Key Takeways:
-1. Whenever we send a HTTP request, browser also requests for "favicon.ico".
+1. Whenever we make a HTTP request, browser also requests for "favicon.ico".
-2.
+2. For custom router implementation, we also have to reimplement all the functions in the `http.Handler` interface.